-This seminar is aimed at experienced prudential supervisors and central bankers, whether from industrialised, emerging market or developing economies.
-Participants should have a good understanding of their organisation's approach to supervision so they can engage fully in the discussions during the seminar.
+This seminar is aimed at experienced prudential supervisors or central bankers, whether from industrialised, emerging market or developing economies.
+Participants must have a good understanding of banks liquidity profile and funding structure and the emerging regulation and standards for managing liquidity risk.

-Presentations will be given by experts from the Prudential Regulation Authority, Bank of England and elsewhere.
-The event requires a high level of participation, and several participants may be invited to give presentations on their country's approach in this area.
+Presentations will be given by experts from the Prudential Regulatory Authority, Bank of England and elsewhere.
+The event requires a high level of participation, and several participants may be invited to give presentations in relation to their country's approach in this area.